-Named for the man who purchased the home in 1943, the Roy Gamble Room is furnished with a 28-inch high twin bed and includes good pathway access and wide doorways.
+Named for the man who purchased the home in 1943, the two-bedroom Roy Gamble Suite is furnished with a 28-inch high twin bed and includes good pathway access and wide doorways.
 When Melanie saw the second floor setup, she knew it would make a nice accessible suite for a family, or for a person traveling with an attendant.
 This is an issue that Melanie is intimately familiar with, as her nephew has cerebral palsy and his family has encountered numerous difficulties finding appropriate accessible lodging.
 Says Melanie, “I’ve not really found a lot of properties that can accommodate an attendant or a family caregiver, so I’m glad we are able to provide this for our guests.”

 Melanie also serves up a tasty breakfast each morning in the Avanell and Roy Gamble Dining Room.
 Named for the former owner and his first wife, the spacious room features a level entry with plenty of room to maneuver a wheelchair.
 Melanie is known for her use of local foods and fresh ingredients, and she’s always adding new recipes to her repertoire.
 No matter what she whips up, you won’t be disappointed.